State troops warhammer 8th edition the empire overview

 Generally state troops fall into two categories, melee troops or missile troops and each particular unit has there own little quirks, advantages and disadvantages.
 The improvement in the detachment rules make them a more viable choice now in 8th edition particularly with the addition of a warrior priest or two.
 With the addition of the steadfast and horde rule state troops can actually dish out some damage though they rely mainly on numbers to soak damage up.

 Shooting units are generally less useful in 8th edition due to the increased charge range of units and lower chance of march blocking.
 Both these factors cut down the number of turns you get to shoot however they are still useful for dealing with small fast cavalry and other units and knocking off the odd enemy knight.
 They can also be useful for knocking a wound or two off bigger models such as monsters and the various chariot type units such as the mortis engine every army now seems to be getting.

 Melee units have two main uses either to rank up and hold enemy units up with the steadfast rule or to horde up and grind down enemy units over a number of turns.
 Empire troops are still poor compared to almost every core enemy unit though.
 However with the new synergy's from units such as the warrior priest, witch hunters, luminark of hysh and the celestial hurricanum plus augments and hexes from magic spells state troops can become a fearsome prospect for an enemy to face.

 More by this Author

-At look at the imperial zoo for the forces of the empire in 8th edition warhammer fantasy battle.
+An overview of the special choice demigryph knights for the forces of the empire in 8th edition warhammer

 How to bleed a radiator on your central heating